changun/CollMetric/README.md

 # Known Issue
 * AdaGrad does not seem to work on GPU.
 Try using AdamOptimizer instead
 * the WithFeature version does not seems to perform as well as the Theano version.
+It is being investigated.

 # Visuals
 ### An illustration of embbeding learning procedue of CML